wesleywerner/eureka-docs/source/basics/index.rst

 Things represent players, monsters, pick-ups, obstacles, decorations, player start positions and teleport landing sites.

-Press :kbd:`t` in the 2D view to enter Things edit mode.
+Press :kbd:`t` in the 2D view to enter Things edit mode. :kbd:`space` or :kbd:`ins` inserts a new thing at the cursor position.

 .. image:: things.png